Quantitative Methods for Innovation Research

 Students will be able to assess when and how to use quantitative research methods.

-Assessment: To obtain 5 ECTS point requires active participation during the course as well as an accepted paper of 3.000-4.000 words demonstrating competence in using quantitative methods.
-The paper should be based on the topic of the PhD thesis and reflect literature used in the course.
-If quantitative methods will not be used in the thesis a paper answering given tasks could substitute a normal paper.
-However, the concrete form of the written delivery can be further discussed during the course.
+To obtain 7.5 ECTS points requires active participation during the course as well as an accepted paper of 5.000-6.000 words demonstrating competence in using quantitative methods.
+The paper should be based on the topic of the PhD thesis and reflect the literature used in the course.
+It has to be centered around a self-selected/self-developed research hypothesis embedded into the contemporary literature, an adequate self-designed research strategy utilizing one or multiple methods taught in the course, and a fully-fledged discussion of the results.